tksridharan007/User-s_Self_Memorandum_App_using_nodejs_and_React_js/README.md

 # User's_Self_Memorandum_App_using_nodejs_and_React_js

-Keeping notes is generally a to maintain in the forefront of one's awareness.
+Keeping notes is generally to maintain in the forefront of one's awareness.

 # Installation